Skip to content

 In most failures, it’s not bad faith that kills the transaction, it’s the orchestration.

 These issues inevitably resurface — at the worst moment — when more people (banker, lawyers, accountants) are around the table and pressure is mounting.
+That is exactly what solid seller-side due diligence is meant to do: document and contextualize before the buyer discovers the issue on their own.

 Trust is built on the absence of surprises, not the absence of imperfections.